knaw-huc/lenticular-lens/readme.md

         },
         // Fuzzy matching configuration; optional field
         "fuzzy": {
-          // The t-conorm to apply on the values of this condition; see table below for allowed values; optional field, defaults to 'MAXIMUM_T_CONORM'
+          // The s-norm to apply on the values of this condition; see table below for allowed values; optional field, defaults to 'MAXIMUM_S_NorM'
-          "t_conorm": "MAXIMUM_T_CONORM",
+          "s_norm": "maximum_s_norm",
           // The threshold to apply on the similarity score; optional field, defaults to '0' which means it does not apply "threshold": 0
         },